That’s a lot of traffic—so how can you take advantage, and use SlideShare to amplify your content, grow your visibility and market your business?

 TIP: To control the size of the embedded SlideShare, add width and height parameters to the end of the shortcode.
 Here’s an example:

-SlideShares can be similarly embedded in content you have on other platforms.
-Each only takes a few seconds to do.
+In a similar way, you can embed your SlideShares into content you have on other platforms.
+It only takes a few seconds to do, and again:

 - Increases your SlideShare view count.